 The need for investments in developing countries is perhaps greater than ever.
 But succeeding with such investments is not easy.
-As we mark our 25th anniversary, the Norfund Conference will be a conversation about the challenges and dilemmas we face in our mission to create jobs and improve lives.
+As we marked our 25th anniversary, the Norfund Conference on August 30 was a conversation about the challenges and dilemmas we face in our mission to create jobs and improve lives.

-Together with international experts, Norfund’s own experienced team, representatives of our partners and investee companies, as well as leading Norwegian politicians, we will take a deeper look at:
+Together with international experts, Norfund’s own experienced team, representatives of our partners and investee companies, as well as leading Norwegian politicians, we took a deeper look at:

 - How do we know if we make a difference?

 - Should we stay or should we go?

 - Can a commercial investor make a lasting difference in African agriculture?

 See the recordings of the different sessions below.